GodestJulien/Node-RED-Pizza/README.md

   <img src="./images/info-tab.png"/>

-- To import new libraries of nodes that you can find on https://www.npmjs.com In your Node-RED app go to Menu -> Manage Palette -> Onglet "Install"
+- To import new libraries of nodes that you can find on <a href="https://www.npmjs.com">https://www.npmjs.com</a>
+In your Node-RED app go to Menu -> Manage Palette -> Onglet "Install"
   <img src="./images/manage-palette.png"/>